Kindle Paperwhite, Instant Pot, and other gifts you can buy for less than $100:

 Assuming there's still someone who doesn't own one of these, an Instant Pot is a perfect gift both for people who love to cook and those who hate it.
 It can pressure cook, slow cook and just about everything in between.
 Right now, the best deal is at Amazon, where the six-quart model is $79.

-However, this is just the first of what promises to be many Instant Pot deals.
-Note that Walmart is already touting a 6-quart Instant Pot for $49 during its pre-Black Friday sales.
-Check out CNET's list of the best Instant Pot deals for the latest.
+Check out CNET's list of the best Instant Pot deals for the latest bargains.

 It's been out a while but if you want to give a smartwatch within your sub-$100 budget, the Amazfit Bip is still your best bet.
 Despite the low price, it's got an always-on display, water resistance, heart rate tracking and -- most importantly -- battery life that blows away the Apple Watch.
 It really goes above and beyond any other stocking stuffer ideas we've seen.
 Read our Amazfit Bip review.